jemcafe/mongo-react/README.md

-## RESTful API with Mongodb and Node
+## RESTful API with Node with and MongoDB

+Organizing Api and connecting it to Mongodb.